310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 Taichou and Shinkai-senpai’ll graduate, and there’s nothing we can do 'bout that.
 We should celebrate that — we should be congratulating them.

-From now on, we have to do things on our own.
+From now on, we gotta do things on our own.
 {% endbubble %}

 {% bubble Tetora frown %}